Private Medical Insurance

-Private Medical Aid is designed to cover the costs of private medical treatment for a disease , illness or injury that is likely to respond quickly to treatment which aims to return you to the state of health you were in immediately before suffering the disease, illness or injury, or which leads to your full recovery.
+Private Medical Aid is designed to cover the costs of private medical treatment for a disease, illness or injury that are likely to respond quickly to treatment, aiming to return you to the state of health you were in immediately before suffering the disease, illness or injury, or which leads to your full recovery.

 The NHS is one of this country’s finest achievements and strives to make quality healthcare available to all.
 But with an increasingly elderly population putting more demands on this service, people may find that they have to wait longer than they are comfortable with to receive treatment.

 Private medical insurance is a way of making sure you and your family receive prompt access to the treatment you’re covered for; one less thing to worry about when you’re ill.

 In most cases, having health insurance means you’ll receive treatment in comfortable, private facilities.
 Most of the 250 quality-assessed hospitals in our directory offer en-suite rooms with TV and radio, which will be music to the ears of anyone who has spent time trying to rest and recover on a busy hospital ward.

 There are over 30 different companies offering Medical Aid cover and L Wood & Co Ltd will advise on which is the best to cover your needs.